 Access to Talent

 The modern workforce requires a flexible employment environment that allows workers to find opportunities that match their skills, interests, and availability.
 TechNet opposes efforts to eliminate or restrict this flexibility, including restrictions on the use of independent contractor and consultant classifications, inflexible overtime rules, and indiscriminate expansion of collective bargaining rules.
-TechNet supports efforts to develop new avenues and “safe-harbors” that empower companies to voluntarily provide benefits to workers where appropriate without impacting classification outcomes.
+TechNet supports efforts to develop new avenues and “safe-harbors” that empower companies to voluntarily provide new protections and benefits to workers where appropriate without impacting classification outcomes.

 Many in the modern, independent workforce find they get better financial returns on their skills than similar groups in the traditional workforce.
 Perhaps the biggest benefit to this new workforce is the flexibility self-employment, independent contracting, and freelancing provide, which allows the independent workforce to balance work, family, and leisure activities differently than employees.
 But, with this flexibility also come challenges regarding the provision of benefits — medical, dental, vision, disability, etc.

 To address these challenges, state and federal policymakers are beginning to attempt to regulate how, or if, companies who use this new independent workforce to provide services also provide benefits.
 As policies are introduced to address the growth of the new economy, it is important to maintain the flexibility needed for both online and offline and commoditized and differentiated business models for finding work and the diverse independent workforce (“commoditized” meaning a platform or agency that sets the price of the service and assigns a provider of services to a buyer of those services, and “differentiated” meaning a platform or agency acting as a marketplace that enables sellers of services to connect to buyers of those services and prices are negotiated).
+Technology companies’ ability to innovate and provide flexible work opportunities to millions of Americans should be preserved.
+Policymakers should also strive to improve access to portable benefits for independent workers and their families.

 Any portable benefits program should be guided by the following principles: